MaoZiming/papers/Topics/1-basic-os/12-capriccio.md

 Scheduling: Proportional Share - The resource-aware scheduler in Capriccio can be related to proportional share scheduling concepts, especially in how it seeks to allocate resources effectively.

-## Summary

-This paper proposes Capriccio, a scalable thread package for use with high-concurrency servers.
-The main proposal is, user-level threads can provide natural abstraction for high concurrency programming, at the same time can achieve the same benefits as event-based systems (i.e. SEDA).

 ## Key Insight

 ### Problem